himanshu91663/PEP-X/README.md

+>> GIVE CREDITS HERE - @https.himanshu (IG)

 ## ABOUT TOOL :

-PEP-X is a bash based script works on both rooted and non-rooted devices.From this tool,You can spread virus through a payload based APK
+PEP-X is a bash based script works on both rooted and non-rooted devices.From this tool,You can spread virus through a payload based APK.Trojan is transferred through the APK to the victim

 ## AVAILABLE ON :